Riddle’s quiz maker makes it easy to embed your quiz on your WIX site.

 Congratulations – that’s all it takes.

 I hope you enjoy your shiny new add-on to your WIX site.
 From 14 types of interactive formats – including quizzes to lists, polls to personality tests and surveys, your visitors will love your Riddles.

-And as always, if you have any questions, just ask us on support chat or email us at email@example.com – we love to help, and are super fast to respond to every message!
+And as always, if you have any questions, just ask us on support chat or email us at email@example.com/blog – we love to help, and are super fast to respond to every message!